lawrence1986/alx-higher_level_programming/0x03-python-data_structures/README.md

 •	All your header files should be include guarded

 ## Files

-All of the following files are programs written in C:
+All of the following files are programs written in python and C:

 | Filename | Description |
 | -------- | ----------- |